Git Installation

 1. Open the Terminal app.

 2. Type git --version.
-If it prints out a version number, then you already have git installed and can continue.
+If it prints out a version number, then you already have git installed and can continue to Post-Install Setup.

 3. A prompt will appear asking you to install Xcode.